ArildoMagno/Analysis-of-Fires/Readme.md

 ## POOQueimadas

-Project Made In Java With The Objective Of Simulating Burning In The Amazonia With Image Evaluation
+###Project Made In Java With The Objective Of Simulating Burning In The Amazonia With Image Evaluation

+Project Photos:

 ![Project Photo - 1](https://github.com/ArildoMagno/POOQueimadas/blob/master/amazonia1.png)